Problem? Solution? Chime right in!

-Is copper sulfate a viable tree stump killer?
+Q. Is copper sulfate [affil. link to info/product on Amazon] a viable tree stump killer?
 If so, what should the proportions of water to copper sulfate be?
 Is more than one treatment generally required?
 What precautions should be taken when mixing or handling?
 I purchased a pound of copper sulfate at a local hardware store but the clerks in the store at the time of purchase did not know the mixture but said that it was a good means of killing tree stumps.

 - Albuquerque, New Mexico

-It will almost certainly kill the stump, along with almost anything else nearby.
-Copper carbonate is used as Bordeaux mix for treating grapevines that have mildew on them.
+A. It will almost certainly kill the stump, along with almost anything else nearby. copper carbonate [affil. link to info/product on Amazon] is used as Bordeaux mix for treating grapevines that have mildew on them.
 Please, please, please do not start dumping chemicals onto the soil, it will not do anyone any good.
 If you want to remove a stump, either dig it out or get some proper stump remover.

 - La Verne, California